sealuzh/cwb-benchmarks/cwb/README.md

 ## Internal Structure

 The `cwb::core` recipe prepares the following structure for benchmarks that are subsequently added by custom benchmark cookbooks.
+Do NOT rely in this internal structure as it might change in the future.

 ```
 .